High-Order Quadrature on Multi-Component Domains Implicitly Defined by Multivariate Polynomials: Concluding Remarks

 We have not carefully considered here the issue of exploding polynomial degrees arising from the use of resultant and discriminant methods.
 In particular, the resultant of two tensor-product polynomials of degree $(p,\ldots,p) \in \mathbb N^d$ yields a tensor-product polynomial of maximal degree $(2p^2, \ldots, 2p^2) \in \mathbb N^{d-1}$ (see \cref{subsec:resultants}).
 Therefore, in a worst case scenario, a 2D quadrature problem, with input two polynomials of degree $(p,p)$, may result in a degree $2p^2$ polynomial implicitly defining the domain of its base integral.
-In 3D, this effect compounds: a quadrature problem with input two polynomials of degree $(p,p,p)$ may result in a base integral (after elimination of two coordinate axes) involving a polynomial of degree $2 (2 p^2)^2 = 8 p^4$.
-Meanwhile, the computational cost of building these polynomials has asymptotic complexity at least the degree squared, and so the worst-case complexity of the quadrature algorithm is at least $\mathcal O (p^4)$ in 2D and $\mathcal O(p^8)$ in 3D, as $p \to \infty$.
+In 3D, this effect compounds: a quadrature problem with input two polynomials of degree $(p,p,p)$ may result in a 1D base integral (after elimination of two coordinate axes) involving a polynomial of degree $2 (2 p^2)^2 = 8 p^4$.
+Meanwhile, the computational cost of building these polynomials has asymptotic complexity at least the degree squared, and so the worst-case complexity of the quadrature algorithm is at least $\mathcal O (p^4)$ in 2D and $\mathcal O(p^8)$ in 3D.
 (The preceding analysis ignores some aspects, such as perhaps needing eigenvalue methods to compute the roots of these polynomials, potentially with higher complexity.)
-Evidently, this cost may limit the practicality of the dimension reduction algorithm when the input polynomials describing the implicitly defined geometry are of high degree.
-In any case, numerical experiments indicate that the quadrature algorithms are robust with respect to manipulating high degree polynomials, owing in part to the use of the Bernstein basis.
+Evidently, this cost, as well as associated aspects of numerical conditioning, may limit the practicality of the dimension reduction algorithm when the input polynomials describing the implicitly defined geometry are of high degree.
+Consequently, the quadrature algorithm developed in this work is perhaps best suited to applications involving low-to-medium degree multivariate polynomials.
+In any case, numerical experiments indicate that the algorithm is quite robust with respect to manipulating high degree polynomials, owing in part to the use of the Bernstein basis; see, e.g., some of the test problems included in the supplementary material.